cuijiyao01/docker-k8s-training/admin/registry/readme.md

 The registry is exposed via `ingress` resource, so make sure your cluster has a running ingress controller.
 When running with Gardener this prerequisite is already fulfilled.

 Additionally we strongly recommend to use certificates around the registry.
-Use the cluster's root CA to sign a certificate for the ingress URL.
+With the `install_registry.sh` script the cluster's root CA is used to sign a certificate for the ingress URL.
+The script also sets up basic authentication terminating at the ingress controller (together with TLS).

 ## step-by-step setup